antoinebrias/chatbot_whaly/README.md

 ## Usage

 Once the chatbot is running, you can interact with it by typing questions related to fish species.
 The chatbot will respond with information, keywords, and follow-up questions.
-You can also view distribution maps or time series related to the fish species you inquire about.
+You can also view distribution maps related to the fish species you inquire about.

 ## Example Interaction